lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ## Routing functions

 WebFlux introduces a functional approach to routing requests to the functions that handle them.
 More information on this can be found in [Doing stuff with Spring WebFlux](https://lankydanblog.com/2018/03/15/doing-stuff-with-spring-webflux/).
 I don't want to jump deep into how WebFlux is working but we will take a quick look at defining the routing functions.
-The main reason for this is due to using Kotlin instead of Java as it provides a different way to define the functions thats to a DSL.
+The main reason for this is due to using Kotlin instead of Java as it provides a different way to define the functions by instead using a DSL.

 Below is the code to define the routing for this tutorial:
 ```kotlin